 Electric is easier to play than acoustic, but can be too complex for some with amplifier and leads etc

 Acoustics are simple and great, but consider a 3/4 size or travel size guitar for children and teenagers

 See more of my thoughts on Electric VS Acoustic guitars for beginners >> here

 How to tune a guitar

-Watch a brand new video for how to tune a guitar for kids and adults below!
+Watch this video for how to tune a guitar for kids and adults

 Share your progress!

 Share a photo or video on instagram or facebook and use the hashtag #AndyGuitar if you want me to watch and comment!